metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 ### Selection based on sequence definition

-Each sequence record may have a sequence definition describing the sequence.
-In {{% fasta %}} or {{% fastq %}} format, this definition is in the header of each sequence record after the second word (the first being the sequence id), or after the annotations between braces in the {{% obitools4 %}} extended version of these formats.
+Each sequence record can have a sequence definition describing the sequence.
+In {{% fasta %}} or {{% fastq %}} format, this definition is found in the header of each sequence record after the second word (the first being the sequence id), or after the annotations between braces in the {{% obitools4 %}} extended version of these formats.

 {{< code "three_def.fasta" fasta true >}}